agfline/tcCoca/README.md

 tc_convert( &tc, TC_29_97_NDF );

 //  29.97 FPS - non-drop frame
-//  Timecode     : 01:00:03;18
+//  Timecode     : 01:00:03:18
 //  Frame Number : 108000
 ```

-The second method allows for a given timecode to change only the frame number so the timecode's HMSF can is preserved.
+The second method allows for a given timecode to change only the frame number so the timecode's HMSF is preserved.

 TODO Test with :29   to   :59    ????